The fundamental category of a stratified space: Cosheaves and complete spreads

 so that $D\cosh{F}$ is uniquely-complete. \end{proof}

-\begin{proposition} The unit $Y \to \hat{D}CY$ is a homeomorphism if and only if $Y$ is a locally-connected, uniquely-complete spread over $X$.
-The counit $C\hat{D}\cosh{F}\to \cosh{F}$ is an isomorphism if and only if $\cosh{F}$ is a cosheaf. \end{proposition} \begin{proof} First consider the unit.
-If $Y$ is locally-connected, $CY$ is a cosheaf and so $DCY$ is locally-connected by the above lemma.
-Hence $\hat{D}CY = DCY$.
+\begin{proposition} The unit $Y \to \widehat{D}CY$ is a homeomorphism if and only if $Y$ is a locally-connected, uniquely-complete spread over $X$. \end{proposition} \begin{proof} If $Y$ is locally-connected then by Proposition \ref{spatial display} $CY$ is a spatial cosheaf.
+Hence $DCY$ is locally-connected.
+Hence $\widehat{D}CY = DCY$.
 Consider the map $Y \to DCY$.
 The restriction to the fibre over $x$ is

 which is a bijection precisely when $Y$ is uniquely-complete.
-When this holds, the map is a homeomorphism if and only if the inverse images of the basis $\{V_\alpha\}$ for the topology of $DCY$ are a basis for the topology of $Y$.
-The inverse image of $V_\alpha$, where $\alpha \in CY(U) = \pi_0(p_Y^{-1}U)$, is simply the connected component $\alpha$ of $p_Y^{-1}U$.
-So the map is a homeomorphism precisely when these components form a basis, \ie precisely when $Y$ is a spread.
+When this holds, the map is a homeomorphism if and only if the inverse images of the basis $\{U(\alpha)\}$ for the topology of $DCY$ are a basis for the topology of $Y$.
+The inverse image of $U(\alpha)$, where $\alpha \in CY(U) = \pi_0(p_Y^{-1}U)$, is simply the connected component $\alpha$ of $p_Y^{-1}U$.
+So the map is a homeomorphism precisely when these components form a basis, \ie precisely when $Y$ is a spread. \end{proof} We have shown that the adjoint functors $C$ and $\widehat{D}$ restrict to an equivalence between the full subcategories of locally-connected, uniquely-complete spreads and of spatial cosheaves.
+The situation is summarised in the following commutative diagram (the vertical arrows are the inclusions).